I love it when someone asks me a question about how I came to faith in Christ, that is, my journey to faith.

 I had been praying for a chance to share my faith with my friend, and this gave me a chance to tell one of my formative stories.

-4 Elements I included in this story
+4 Elements I Included in My Story

 I faced a choice.